 It is important, however, not to get overly worried by this as the percentage of dogs in the UK who have contracted this disease is truly minuscule.
 Though, what is vital, is that you understand the problem and know what to look out for, should your dog come into contact with it, as time plays a large part in successfully treating the disease.

-Caused by bacteria carried by Deer ticks and transmitted to humans and dogs when the tick feeds, it is not possible for Lyme disease to be spread directly from dogs to people although it is possible that dogs can bring infected ticks into households.
-The tick must be attached for about 48 hours in order to transmit the disease, and the disease itself is difficult to detect in dogs because the symptoms can come and go, and may be mistaken for other ailments.
+Unknowingly therefore, people could be putting themselves and their family at risk of contracting Lyme disease as dogs can bring infected ticks into households.
+The tick must be attached to the dog for around 48 hours in order to transmit the disease and the disease itself is difficult to detect in dogs because the symptoms can come and go and may easily be mistaken for other ailments.

 Lyme disease in dogs can cause a rash, loss of energy, raised temperature, lameness, fever, swollen lymph joints and a reduced appetite, but it does not cause the recognisable rash only seen in humans.
 The symptoms in dogs usually occur much later after the bite than in humans, with the most prominent being temporary but recurrent lameness caused by the joint inflammation.

 If Lyme disease is left untreated it can also cause damage to kidneys and the nervous system, and kidney disease is more prevalent in Labrador and Golden Retrievers, Shetland Sheepdogs, and Bernese Mountain Dogs.